ShreyanshMisra/Game-of-Life/README.md

 # Conway's Game of Life
-An interactive simulation of John Conway's Game of Life created using Python's pygame library.
+An interactive simulation and visualizer of John Conway's Game of Life created using Python's pygame library.
 A short demonstration can be found here:

 ## Introduction